AreTaj/Migraine-Navigator/README.md

 - `geocoder`
 - `matplotlib`
 - `pytz`
+- `meteostat`
+- `scikit-learn`
+- `joblib`

-You can install these dependencies using the following command:
+These dependencies may be installed using the following command:

 ```sh
 pip install -r requirements.txt